 - The Pretty Cure franchise takes this to ridiculous lengths since Yes!
-Precure 5 as they not only wear color-coded civilian clothes, most of them have color-coded hair.
-The only one defies this trope is Ako/Cure Muse of Suite Pretty Cure ♪, who wears pink and blue despite wearing black at first then going into yellow
+Pretty Cure 5 as they not only wear color-coded civilian clothes, most of them have color-coded hair.
+The only one who defies this trope is Ako/Cure Muse of Suite Pretty Cure ♪, who wears pink and blue despite wearing black at first then going into yellow.

 - Golden Age and Silver Age Clark Kent always wore a blue suit with a red tie.
 (Also seen in Superman: The Animated Series.)